 - Take responsibility for your addiction and do something about it

 - Participate in therapy and be willing to listen and learn

 - Complete detox and rehab

 - Attend your support group or 12-step meetings

 - Put strategies into place that prevent a relapse

 Also, form a support network that includes friends, family, mentors, therapists, and support groups.
 Set yourself up for success through personal strategy and action that fits the needs of your definition of sobriety.

 Turning All Areas of Your Life Around

 For some people, the definition of sobriety includes changing your life – not just dealing with the addiction.
 Think about all of the circumstances that led you into addiction.
-They could have included depression, bad nutrition, stress, poor family relationships, finances, lack of exercise, or exposing yourself to bad influences.
+They could have included depression, bad nutrition, stress, low-income family relationships, finances, lack of exercise, or exposing yourself to bad influences.
 Maybe you frequented the bars a bit too often.

-Get Help for Addiction at Northern Illinois Recovery Center
+Addiction Recovery Through Northern Illinois Recovery